panzerdp/dmitripavlutin.com/content/posts/100-iterables-and-iterators/index.md

 // Throws "TypeError: person is not iterable"
 ```

 Not this time. `for...of` cycle cannot iterate over the properties of `person` object.
+Why does it happen?

-And the answer is seen from the error message: `TypeError: person is not iterable`.
+You can find the answer in the error message: `TypeError: person is not iterable`.
 The `for...of` cycle requires an *iterable* collection to iterate over its items.

-So, the first rule of thumb whether a data structure is iterable is whether it is accepted by `for...of`.
+So, the first rule of thumb whether a data structure is iterable is try to iterate it using `for...of`.

 Having this warm-up experiment, let's state stricter what an iterable is in the next section.